Interpretability in Deep Time Series Models Demands Semantic Alignment: Deep Learning for Time Series

 where $\mathbf{u}_t \in \mathcal{U}$ and $\mathbf{z}_t \in \mathcal{Z}$ denote learned representations produced by each parametric module, which can be modeled as realizations of stochastic processes $\{U_t\}_{t\in\mathcal{T}}$ and $\{Z_t\}_{t\in\mathcal{T}}$, of which we assume the existence.
 We denote with $\hat{\mathbf{y}} \in \mathcal{Y}$ output predictions by the model.

-This framework generalizes classical state-space representations, of which recent results have highlighted the generality, making it particularly flexible~\citep{hauser2019state, gu2022efficiently, muca2024theoretical}.
+This framework generalizes classical state-space representations, of which recent results have highlighted the generality~\citep{hauser2019state, gu2022efficiently, muca2024theoretical}.
 While other formulations are possible, the one above provides a common template for a broad class of time series models, including recurrent neural networks~\citep{hochreiter1997long, cho2014properties}, temporal convolutional networks~\citep{lecun1998convolutional, bai2018empirical}, state-space models~\citep{gu2024mamba}, attention-based architectures~\citep{wu2021autoformer}, and spatio-temporal graph neural networks~\citep{corradini2025systematic, cini2025graph}.
+A concrete instantiation is provided in App.~\ref{app:template}.

-\begin{observation}[Time series collections] When modeling collections of multiple time series (e.g., sensor networks), the propagation layer may exchange information across series via a graph structure~\citep{jin2024survey}.
-This setting is a direct extension but orthogonal to our main argument. \end{observation}
+\begin{observation}[Extensions] The formulation above extends naturally to collections of multiple time series (e.g., sensor networks), where the propagation layer exchanges information across series via a graph structure~\citep{jin2024survey}, and to discrete token sequences (e.g., text), as in natural language processing~\citep{mariet2019foundations}. \end{observation}

-\begin{observation}[Discrete sequences] The formulation above includes modeling of discrete token sequences, e.g., text in a given vocabulary, as commonly considered in natural language processing~\cite{mariet2019foundations}. \end{observation}